What Is a CV? Meaning + Examples

 11. 11

-Were you planning on writing a CV from scratch?
-Follow these tips to make the most of your curriculum vitae and land that dream role.
+If you want to write a CV from scratch, follow these expert tips to make the most of your curriculum vitae and land that dream role.

 1

-First, ensure all the necessary contact information is placed clearly and neatly on the top of your CV.
+First, ensure all the necessary contact information is placed clearly and neatly at the top of your CV.
 Add the following details:

 • Your full name